mohimanilab/MASSTplus/instructions.md

 ./masst_plus exact index [OPTIONS] -d <DIR> -s <PATHS>...
 ```

+When unsure about parameters, it is sufficient to provide only the  `--dir <DIR>` and `--spectra-files <PATHS>` arguments.
+MASST+ will set `[OPTIONS]` to default.

-Where `[OPTIONS]` could include the following.
-Note that `--peak-tol` and `--pepmass-tol` will be fixed for index.
+For advanced use, `[OPTIONS]` could include the following.
+Note that `--peak-tol` and `--pepmass-tol` will be fixed for the index.
 Flags under `Spectra` will be applied to preprocess the provided spectra files before they are added to the index, so they cannot be undone.

-Note that `--spectra-files` can take one spectrum file or a list of multiple spectrum separated by space.
-MASST+ currently support files in `mgf`, `mzXML`, and `mzML` files.
+Note that `--spectra-files` can take one spectrum file or a list of multiple spectrum files separated by space.
+MASST+ currently supports files in `mgf`, `mzXML`, and `mzML` files.

+Also note that `<DIR>` should not exist as it will be created by this program.
+Setting `<DIR>` to an existing directory will result in an error.

 <details>
 <summary>Available options</summary>